April 15, 2019

-Town Hall Gets to the Heart of Humanities at CMU
+Town Hall Gets to the Heart of the Humanities at CMU

 A recent gathering in Carnegie Mellon University's Dietrich College of Humanities and Social Sciences drew about 100 faculty, staff and students to discuss the state of the humanities and how to create a stronger sense of community within the field.